-In the second stage, we add the control variable obtained from the first stage to equation (1) and then estimate it by using the MCMC-simulated censored quantile regression (Chernozhukov and Hong, 2003), which is a computationally attractive method to optimize the Powell (1986) objective function.
+In the second stage, we add the control variable obtained from the first stage to Eq.
+(1) and then estimate it by using the MCMCsimulated censored quantile regression (Chernozhukov and Hong, 2003), which is a computationally attractive method to optimize the Powell (1986) objective function.
 Additional details can be found in the Online Appendix, where we also show that controlling for endogeneity is critical for unbiased inference.

-3 Data and Empirical Results
+3. Data and empirical results

-The data for this study are from the Pakistan Integrated Household Survey (PIHS) 1991.
-Each household represents a unit of observation, and the dependent variable of interest is the number of child hours worked within the household's reference week.
+The data for this study are from the Pakistan Integrated Household Survey (PIHS) 1991.3 Each household represents a unit of observation, and the dependent variable of interest is the number of child hours worked within the household's reference week.
 The wealth effect of interest is captured using the size of agricultural land in acres (and its quadratic term) as a proxy for wealth.
 Following Bhalotra and Heady (2003), we utilize household food expenditure per capita (using a control variable approach to control for endogeneity, as discussed above) and the education level of each parent to control for income and household resources.
 A full list of covariates and their average value is contained in the Online Appendix.

 The results of Bhalotra and Heady (2003) indicate that farm size has a positive effect on child labor, although the effect of this variable is statistically significant only in the case of girls.
-We estimate the same functional form using quantile regression techniques as described in Section 2 and report marginal effects for the land wealth variables in Table 1.